 Growth Assets - a collection of investments and/or asset classes whose primary risk and return characteristics are focused on capital appreciation.
 Investments within the Growth Assets category can include income and risk mitigating characteristics, so long as the predominant investment risk and return characteristic is capital appreciation.
 Examples of such investments or asset classes are: domestic and international equities or equity funds, private or leveraged equity, certain real estate investments, and hedge funds focused on equity risk mitigation or equity-like returns.

 Income Assets - a collection of investments and/or asset classes whose primary risk and return characteristics are focused on income generation.
 Investments within the Income Assets category can include capital appreciation and risk mitigating characteristics, so long as the primary investment risk and return characteristic is income generation.
-Examples of such investments or asset classes are: fixed income securities, guaranteed investment contracts, certain real estate investments, and hedge funds focused on interest rate risk mitigation or income investment-like returns.
+Examples of such investments or asset classes are: fixed-income securities, guaranteed investment contracts, certain real estate investments, and hedge funds focused on interest rate risk mitigation or income investment-like returns.

 Real Return Assets - a collection of investments and/or asset classes whose primary risk and return characteristics are focused on real returns after inflation.
 Investments within the Real Return category can include inflation protected securities, commodities, certain real estate investments and hedge funds.